Epanova®Lovaza®(formerly available as Omacor®)Omtryg®Vascepa®

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to omega-3-acid ethyl esters.
+Your doctor will order certain lab tests to check your body's response to omega-3 fatty acids.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking omega-3-acid ethyl esters.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking omega-3 fatty acids.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.